 - Comply with other local regulations (licenses and permits for example) when starting certain business activities in the UK.
 Consult professionals if necessary.

 Overall, to start a business in the UK, you need to take 3 steps.
-They are picking the types of business, forming the company, and opening a corporate account.
+They’re picking the types of business, forming the company, and opening a corporate account.

-You are highly recommended to choose between a limited company and an LLP.
+You should choose between a limited company and an LLP.
 You can easily establish either one of them in just 1-3 working, with our incorporation service.
 We can further assist you in opening either a traditional bank account or a multi-currency account with Wise.